msterhuj/elasticsearch-xpack-patcher/readme.md

 ## Usage to patch xpack file

 1. Enter into docker shell `make shell`
-2. Run the build.sh with the version of elasticsearch you want to patch.
+2. Run the `build.sh <VERSION>` with the version of elasticsearch you want to patch.
-3. If you want docker image with the patch run docker.sh to create docker file and build image
+3. If you want docker image with the patch run `docker.sh <VERSION>` to create docker file and build image

 ## Create a new patch file